farhadi-erfan/Web-HW1-BFS/README.md

 ## SPR
 sha256: 1/159.5 ~= 0.006

 write: 1/240.4 ~= 0.004

-more in nginx locust readme
+more on this in "nginx locust" readme.